A General Framework for Bandit Problems Beyond Cumulative Objectives: s as Permutation Invariant Performance Measures

-The following provides some of the motivation behind \EDRMabbrv s.
-Let $\seqDef{\Rt}{t=1}{\infty}$, where $\Rt : \RR[t] \to \RR$ is a function that measures the quality of a given reward sequence of length $t$.
-A decision maker may then wish to maximize the expected performance, i.e. $\EE{\RtFunc{\XtPi[1],\ldots,\XtPi[t]}}$.
+The following continues the discussion in \cref{sec:EDPMMotivation} on the motivation behind \EDRMabbrv s and their relation to permutation invariant performance measures.
+Let $\seqDef[1]{\Rt}{t=1}{\infty}$, where $\Rt : \RR[t] \to \RR$ is a function that measures the quality of a given reward sequence of length $t$.
+A decision maker may then wish to maximize the expected performance, i.e., $\EE{\RtFunc{\XtPi[1],\ldots,\XtPi[t]}}$.
 It makes sense that the preferences of the decision maker remain fixed over time.
 This means $\Rt$ ($t \ge 1$) should, in some sense, be time invariant.
 However, such an invariance is hard to grasp when the functions $\Rt$ do not share a domain.
 One way of addressing this issue is to assume that $\Rt$ is permutation invariant, i.e., it maps all the permutations of its reward sequence to the same value.
 We provide a formal definition in the proof of the following (known) result.

-\begin{restatable}[Permutation invariant function representation]{lemma}{lemmaPermutationInvarianceRepresentation} $\Rt$ is permutation invariant if and only if, there exists $\RHat_t : \DistSet \to \RR$ such that, $\RtFunc{x_1,\ldots,x_t} = \RHat_t \prn{\FHattFunc[t]{x_1, \ldots, x_t}}$. \end{restatable} The representation given in Lemma \ref{lemma:PermutationInvarianceRepresentation} suggests $\DistSet$ as a shared domain thus making it simple to define time invariance.
+\begin{lemma}[Permutation invariant function representation] $\Rt$ is permutation invariant if and only if, there exists $\RHat_t : \DistSet \to \RR$ such that, $\RtFunc{x_1,\ldots,x_t} = \RHat_t \brk*{\FHattFunc[t]{x_1, \ldots, x_t}}$, where $\FHattFunc{\cdot}$ is the empirical distribution mapping defined in \cref{eq:empDistMap}. \end{lemma} The representation given in \cref{lemma:PermutationInvarianceRepresentation} suggests $\DistSet$ as a shared domain thus making it simple to define time invariance.
 We conclude that \EDRMabbrv s describe the objectives that are time and permutation invariant.